tamjid0x01/cool/README.md

 # Get All Urls  (COOl)
 enum
-Fetch known URLs from  [Tamjid CEO at AITS](https://www.linkedin.com/in/tamjidur-rohman-839807152/), the Wayback Machine, and Common Crawl.
-Originally built as a microservice.
+Fetch known URLs from  , the Wayback Machine, and Common Crawl.
+Originally built as a microservice by [Tamjid ](https://www.linkedin.com/in/tamjid0x01/)

 ### usage:
 ```